HideharuYamauchi/HF-Montecarlo-Simulation-analysis/README.md

 # HF-Montecarlo Simulation
-The codes of MonteCarlo which aims to give the simulation of MuSEUM experiment; particle/nuclear physics experiment to measure the Hyperfine Splitting of Muonium at J-PARC.
+The codes of MonteCarlo which aims to give the high field simulation of MuSEUM experiment; particle/nuclear physics experiment to measure the Hyperfine Splitting of Muonium at J-PARC.
 The full codes used for simulation is based on ROOT and GEANT4.<br>

 ・GEANT4 is the radiation simulation packages.
 It is used in the fields of physics, etc. medical, space... https://geant4.web.cern.ch/node/1<br>